AnthonySteele/RabbitMQ-.Net-demos/readme.txt

 No abstraction of common RabbitMQ-handling code into libraries or wrappers has been done.
 Not because this is a bad idea, but because it would unnecessarily complicate the sample.
 It is a good idea in a more complex program, but any approach taken in these simple samples will likely be a false start for your needs.

+In all samples, once they have been compiled, the batch files "send.bat" and "receive.bat" can be used to launch the programs.

 Simple Send And Receive
 =======================